Last updated on

 White Chocolate Chips: You could use regular chocolate chips if you prefer, but we think the white ones look pretty and just like cream cheese frosting that you’d find on a red velvet cake.

 HOW TO MAKE THIS RED VELVET COOKIES RECIPE

-STEP ONE: Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper or grease lightly.
+STEP ONE: Preheat the oven to 350°F. Line two baking sheets with parchment paper or grease lightly.
 Set aside.

 STEP TWO: In a small bowl combine the flour, cocoa powder, salt, baking soda, baking powder, and cream of tartar.

-STEP THREE: In a large mixing bowl beat together the butter and granulated sugar, until fluffy.
+STEP THREE: In a large bowl, using a hand mixer (or in the bowl of a stand mixer), beat together the butter and white sugar until fluffy.

-STEP FOUR: Add the eggs and vanilla extract into the large bowl and beat until fluffy.
+STEP FOUR: Add the eggs and vanilla extract into the butter mixture and beat until fluffy.

-STEP FIVE: Add the food coloring and mix well, scraping down the sides of the bowl to ensure the color is evenly distributed.
+STEP FIVE: Add the liquid or gel food coloring and mix well, scraping down the sides of the bowl to ensure the color is evenly distributed.